-The following questions are from real DMV written tests.
-These are some of the actual permit questions you will face in Nevada.
-Each permit practice test question has three answer choices.
+The following questions are from real DMV written motorcycle permit tests.
+These are some of the actual permit questions you will face in Alaska when getting your motorcycle learners permit.
+Each motorcycle theory practice test question has three answer choices.
 Select one answer for each question and select "grade this section."
 You can find this button at the bottom of the drivers license quiz.
-For a complete list of questions and answers for Nevada please visit https://cheat-sheets.dmv-written-test.com/en/nevada/car.
+For a complete list of questions and answers for Alaska please visit https://cheat-sheets.dmv-written-test.com/en/alaska/motorcycle.

 Number of Tests

 1. If you must brake and swerve to avoid a hazard, you should: